 The indigenous population, a kind of Eukaryota or, more specifically, Archaeplastida, is known in the vernacular as plants.
 You cannot have missed the increased coverage in the media on all things “green.”
 Of course, the Irish were the first to capitalize on this theme, but now everyone seems to have jumped on the bandwagon, with everything from green vehicles to green computing.

-Increased recognition of this under-represented previous population of our planet, sometimes persecuted almost to the point of extinction — when was the last time you saw a chocolate bush? — has brought more considerable attention to rampant plantocide; witness, for example, that in Kansas whole fields of corn continue to be slaughtered.
+Increased recognition of this previous under-represented population of our planet, sometimes persecuted almost to the point of extinction — when was the last time you saw a chocolate bush? — has brought more attention to rampant plantocide; for example, in Kansas, whole fields of corn continue to be slaughtered.

 Hence, this year we pay particular attention paid to underprivileged plants, with the motto: